 Do you think these skills help you in other areas of life?

-Does your gaming/watching online video make it easier to relate to other kids/teens who you know from school?
+Does gaming/watching online video make it easier to relate to other kids/teens you know from school?
 Why or why not?

-What areas in particular do you find fun/do you like about your gaming/watching of online video?
+What things in particular do you find fun/do you like about your gaming/watching of online video?

 Would you explain the way your favourite game works to me?